 So, here is the truth.
 Very few people understand what is happening in the Middle East.
 As a country, we do not understand or appreciate this culture.
 So, when things like this occur, it is very challenging for us to make sense of it.
 And, if parents do not understand what is happening, then how can they answer their kids’ questions?
 By teaching students this information in the classroom, the material then goes home for the parents to see and consume.

-In order to help you learn more about the Middle East and share that information with your students and parents, I have a book to share that I wrote on this topic.
-It is perfect for middle and high school (a little too deep for elementary level unfortunately.)
+To help you learn more about the Middle East and share that information with your students and parents, I have a book I wrote on this topic.
+It is perfect for middle and high school (a little too deep for elementary level, unfortunately.)
 Click the button below to download it.
-It has 57 pages, but I also will link a voice recorded power point version students can listen to on an iPad if you don’t want to print all that out.

-If you want more information on teaching about current events and grab a free lesson plan and book on Immigration, read the blog post I have HERE.
+If you want more information on teaching about current events, grab a free lesson plan and book on Immigration, read the blog post I have HERE.